 Now, more than ever, event planners need to effectively demonstrate that the events function is worth the investment - and an increase in investment.

 "Aside from just running events, we are a marketing channel.
 We are a sales channel.
 We increase brand awareness and brand perception.
 We increase customers, we decrease churn, we decrease attrition rates.
 We support employee retention.
-We are the most valuable cog in the business's wheelhouse."
-Chloe Richardson
+We are the most valuable cog in the business' wheelhouse."

 Here's the panellists' advice on how to go about it.